Santiago G. O'Farrell: Law and politics

 In 1883, the year he graduated, he founded the O'Farrell Law firm in Buenos Aires, which remains one of the oldest and most prestigious law firms in existence in Argentina.
-He became involve din politics in 1889 joining the Civic Union and when that party split he went with the National Civic Union whilst his younger brother, Juan, joined the Radical Civic Union.
+He became involved in politics in 1889 joining the Civic Union and when that party split he went with the National Civic Union whilst his younger brother, Juan, joined the Radical Civic Union.
 In 1893 at the age of 32 he was appointed president of the Catholic Workers' Circles founded the previous year by the Redemptorist priest Federico Grote.
 Fr Grote spent his time promoting the Social teaching of the Church especially found in the Social Encyclicals of Pope Leo XIII, e.g. Rerum Novarum.
 In O’Farrell he found a layman who was equally enthusiastic about the Social Gospel.

 He served three terms in the Argentine federal parliament between 1896 and 1910.
 His period in the legislature was dominated by his defence of the family and several interventions about the weaknesses of the army.

 After he left politics he involve himself extensively in social, Church and especially Irish issues.
 One of the issues he pressed for was a monument to Admiral William Brown, the Irish born hero of Argentine independence.
 O’Farrell died in 1926.